ammonthompson/phylo_autoencode/README.md

 ---

 ## Training
 To train the autoencoder, ensure your **phylogenetic and auxiliary data** are in **HDF5 format**.
+I recommend using Phyddle -s SF to create the data and file.
 Use the phytrain command.
 There is also an example config file for network settings.

 - **Example command:** `phytrain --trn_data train_data.hdf5 --config scripts/ph_config.py`
 - Type `phytrain -h` for more info